Find maximum Subsequence Sum according to given conditions

 Input: nums = [10, 2, -10, 5, 20], K = 2 Output: 37 Explanation: The subsequence is [10, 2, 5, 20].
 Input: nums = [-1, -2, -3], K = 1 Output: -1 Input: nums = [10, -2, -10, -5, 20], K = 2 Output: 23

-- The optimal solution of this problem can be achieved by using the Sliding Window Maximum .
+- The optimal solution of this problem can be achieved by using the Sliding Window Maximum and Dynamic Programming .

-- For every index, check what is the maximum value that can be obtained from a window of size K before it.
+- To calculate the maximum possible sum for every index i , check what is the maximum value that can be obtained from a window of size K before it.
 If the maximum value is negative, use zero instead.

 Time Complexity: O(N)